Go Ad-Free

 “Most trials were small and of low quality.
 Treatment generally lasted an average of 75 days, making it impossible to assess the long-term effects of methylphenidate.”

-Side effects included sleeping problems and decreased appetite.
-The authors call for large clinical trials of non-drug treatments for ADHD.
+Side effects in the short term included sleeping problems and decreased appetite.
+In response to the analysis, the authors called for large clinical trials of non-drug treatments for ADHD.

 We will look forward to seeing the results of such randomized clinical trials.
 In the meantime, parents and grandparents who would like to learn more about non-drug treatments might wish to listen to our hour-long interview with Dr. Sandy Newmark, director of clinical programs at the Osher Center for Integrative Medicine at the University of California, San Francisco, Medical Center and author of ADHD Without Drugs: A Guide to the Natural Care of Children with ADHD.